 Pay Close Attention

-Another thing you can do is to monitor their sleep patterns and other behaviors.
+Another thing you can do is monitor their sleep patterns and other behaviors.
 Make sure your teen is getting a good, restful night’s sleep.
 Additionally, you should manage screen time to avoid difficulty with sleep.
 It is also important to be aware of what your teen is doing online, so keep an eye on social media use and talk to your teen about it often.

 Teen depression is on the rise in recent years.
 The most important thing you can do is to stay engaged with your teen.
 Changes that indicate depression can be subtle.
 When you know your child’s habits and what’s “normal” for them, you’re more likely to pick up on those changes that can signal a problem.
 Whether it’s depression or just that “teenage turbulence,” they’re counting on you to help them get through these stressful years, even if they don’t tell you so.
-If you feel your teenager is depressed, don’t hesitate to get a consult with a mental health clinician.
+If you feel your teenager is depressed, don’t hesitate to get consult with a mental health professional.